It’s the middle of the summer. Wouldn’t a nice, cool, glass of lemonade hit the spot?

-Affect: What was the impact of this failure?
+What was the impact of this failure?
 How did it make others see you?
 How did you see yourself after this incident?
 Be reflective.
 Examine your emotions.
 Did it make you angry, embarrassed, disappointed, secretly thrilled, or downright sad?
 What was the immediate impact of your failure?
 This is perhaps the hardest part of answering this prompt: you have to go into that mess of feelings that you’ve tried to put behind you.
 But the admissions office is asking you to share, so share you must.

-Lessons: This seems obvious, but these lessons can be hard to articulate.
+This seems obvious, but these lessons can be hard to articulate.
 So begin with a list: how many things can you pinpoint that you learned from this mistake?
 Think about how you can learn things at different times, too.
 Sometimes we learn things from failure immediately.
 Other lessons take longer to sink in.
 Again, you have to be analytical.
 I recommend that you come up with three solid lessons for this essay.

-The ultimate direction of this essay should be positive and optimistic.
+Lastly, the ultimate direction of this essay should be positive and optimistic.
 You should not worry too much about the nature of the mistake: we’ve all made them, and admissions officers, frankly, have seen them all.
 The point of this is to allow you to demonstrate your maturity, your humility, and your ability to turn a bad experience into a good one.

 As they say, when life give you lemons, make lemonade!

 VIEW THE COMPLETE SERIES OF POSTS ANALYZING THE COMMON APPLICATION PROMPTS